-If you choose to join the German government system, you can register with any of the available Krankenkassen which are non-profit associations administrating the government health scheme.
-Some (for instance AOK, TK, BEK, DAK) are very large and have millions of members while others (often called BKKs) might have just a few thousand members.
-This does not mean that the benefits are very different, as all health insurance funds must stick to the government regulations on the minimum they offer.
-The premiums may also vary somewhat due to the new regulations and it would also be optimal to research which voluntary supplemental programs the Krankenkasse offers in order to be able to participate in for instance a no-claims bonus, free checkups or discounts on health travel plans.
+If you choose to join the German government system, you can register with any of the 97 Krankenkassen which are non-profit associations administrating the government health scheme.
+Some (for instance AOK, TK, SBK, BARMER, DAK) are very large and have millions of members while others (often called BKKs) might have just a few thousand members.
+This does not mean that the benefits are very different, as all health insurance funds must adhere to the government regulations on the benefits they offer.
+The premiums may also vary somewhat due to changing regulations and it would also be optimal to research which voluntary supplemental programs the Krankenkasse offers in order to be able to participate in, for instance, a no-claims bonus, free checkups or discounts on supplemental health plans.
 Tip: Make sure you ask about the possibility of communicating in the English language to make your life easier, though only a limited number of Kassen actually offer this service and have English speaking staff.

-If you would like insurance coverage to supplement the government system benefits, you can purchase a policy from any private health insurance company, German or international; for instance if you would like access to and reimbursement of costs for a private doctor and a private room in hospital, homeopathy and other alternative treatment or higher dental reimbursements.
-Emergency evacuation from places outside Germany, for instance from ski resorts, which are included with a private travel insurance policy should also be considered as these are not paid for by the state health insurance plan and it would be very costly to have to pay for such benefits out of pocket.
+If you would like additional insurance coverage to supplement the government system benefits, you can purchase a policy from any private health insurance company, German or international; for instance, if you would like access to a private doctor and a private room in hospital, homeopathy and other alternative treatment or higher dental reimbursements.
+Emergency evacuation from places outside Germany, for instance from ski resorts, which are included with a private travel insurance policy should also be considered as these are not paid for by the state health insurance scheme and it would be very costly to have to pay for such benefits out of pocket.

 Public health insurance funds sometimes offer supplemental insurance plans from a particular provider, offering a group rebate.
-Such tied plans are not always ideal as you have a wider choice of benefits on the private health insurance market and you may be required to stick with your Krankenkasse longer than you would like to.
+Such tied plans are not always ideal as you would normally have a wider choice of benefits on the private health insurance market and you may be required to stick with your Krankenkasse longer than you would like to.

 Private Health Insurance (PKV)